mstemm/labs/security/falco/README.md

 > **Time**: Approximately 40 minutes

-Sysdig Falco is an open source, behavioral activity monitor designed to detect anomalous activity.
-Suitable for deploying intrusion detection over any generic Linux host, it is particularly useful for Docker hosting nodes, since it supports container-specific context like **container.id** or **namespaces** for its rules.
+Sysdig Falco is an open source, behavioral monitor designed to detect anomalous activity.
+Suitable for deploying intrusion detection targeting any generic Linux host, it is particularly useful for Docker hosting nodes since it supports container-specific context like **container.id** or **namespaces** for its rules.

-In this lab you will learn the basics of Sysdig Falco and how to use it with Docker to detect anomalous container behavior.
+In this lab you will learn the basics of Sysdig Falco and how to use it along with Docker to detect anomalous container behavior.

-You will experiment with the following security threats as part of this lab.
+You will simulate the following security threats as part of this lab:

 - [Container running an interactive shell](#shell)
 - [Unauthorized process](#process)